ncatlab/nlab-content/pages/1/2/4/8/18421/content.md

 1. taking $Top_{sm}$ be the the subcategory of topological [[Cartesian spaces]] yield a concept of [[Euclidean-topological infinity-groupoids]].

-These two hapenns to constitute [[cohesive ∞-toposes]], due to the local contractibility of the objects in the site.
+These two happen to constitute [[cohesive ∞-toposes]], due to the local contractibility of the objects in the site.

 ## Related concepts